alexcmak/WordPuzzleSolver/README.md

 # WordPuzzleSolver
-Go a word puzzle and don't want to find the words yourself?
+Got a word puzzle and don't want to find the words yourself?
 I've got you.

+Want to keep some kids busy for a little while? [generate some puzzles](https://puzzlemaker.discoveryeducation.com/word-search).

 This program also uses [pytest](https://docs.pytest.org/en/stable/) for unit testing.